Short Story Contest

 - Stories should be suitable for a general audience.

 - Only (1) story per author.

-- 1st Place - Publication on the website of the San Diego Public Library for one (1) month - and $300.00 first place award
+- 1st Place – Publication on the website of the San Diego Public Library – and $300.00 first place award.

-- Honorable Mention - Announcement on library website - a Gift Certificate from the Library Shop independent bookstore located at the Central Library
+- Honorable Mention - Announcement on the library website – and a gift certificate from the Library Shop independent bookstore located in the Central Library.

-- Public reading of the top 4 winning stories at a special program honoring the winners
+- Public reading of the top 3 winning stories at a special program honoring the winners.

 Frequently Asked Questions

 The Short Story Contest is a short fiction competition open to all writers residing in San Diego County.
 All genres of fiction are acceptable: literary, mystery and crime, science fiction, fantasy, horror, mixed-genre, and experimental.

 The goal of the Short Story Contest is to nurture and foster local writing talent, and to provide a platform for the promotion and publication of short form fiction in the area.